algolia/jekyll-algolia/docs-src/src/getting-started.md

 `jekyll-algolia` is a Jekyll plugin that lets you push all your content in an Algolia index.

+> While this plugin was created by Algolia, it is not an officially supported API client.
+It is possible that future major versions of Jekyll break compatibility, or require changes.

 ## Requirements

 You'll need: